-The test is designed to detect the virus that causes COVID-19 in respiratory specimens, for example nasal or oral swabs.
+The test is designed to detect the virus that causes COVID-19, in anterior nasal swabs.

 Why was my sample tested?

 You were tested because your healthcare provider believes you may have been exposed to the virus that causes COVID-19 based on your signs and symptoms (e.g., fever, cough, difficulty breathing), and/or because: